fpgmaas/cookiecutter-poetry/README.md

 ---
 **NOTE**

-This version is a for from https://github.com/fpgmaas/cookiecutter-poetry.
+This version is a fork from https://github.com/fpgmaas/cookiecutter-poetry.
 See [Acknowledgements](#acknowledgements)

 To view the original documentation click [here](https://fpgmaas.github.io/cookiecutter-poetry/)